 - FS 101 is recommended prep for most FS classes

 - Basic Wildland Firefighter course - spring semester (FS 144 - see description below)

-- Physical Fitness course, FS 107, includes prep for standardized firefighter fitness test
+- Physical Fitness course, FS 107 (FS 30 starting Fall '14), includes prep for standardized firefighter fitness test

 Fire Science Work Experience program: Students are placed in a fire station to gain experience and work with an engine company.
 They are supervised and evaluated by a fire captain.

-Basic Wildland Firefighter Academy: Sponsored by the USDA Forest Service.
+Basic Wildland Firefighter Academy: FS 144, offered in Spring.
 The Basic Wildland Academy course content includes requirements from the following National Wildfire Coordinating Group certifications: S-130 Wildland Firefighter Training; S-190 Intro to Wildland Fire Behavior; L-180 Human Factors on the Fire Line; and ICS 100 Intro to Incident Command System.
+(See Wildland Academy page)